sendgrid/docs/content/docs/ui/sending-email/sender-verification.md

 <call-out>

-The information on this page applies to Free Trial and Essentials customers who received access on or after April 6, 2020.
-If you received access before April 6, 2020, you can disregard the information below.
+The information on this page applies to new Free Trial, Essentials 40K, and Essentials 100K customers.
+If you received account access before April 6, 2020, you can disregard the information below.

 </call-out>